Courtesy Point Ruston

 - Visit the restroom before you enter, because you have to change out of skates to go outside to use the bathrooms.

-- If you don’t want to leave for drinks, pack a water bottle (or buy bottled water for $2) as skating is thirsty work!
+- If you don’t want to leave for drinks, pack a water bottle (or buy bottled water there) as skating is thirsty work!
 You can also bring in your own snacks.

 - If you forget something, they sell socks and gloves at the counter.